ttscoff/QuickQuestion/Readme.md

 When querying, only use operative terms to get the best results.
 "Where did I leave my glasses" will return poor results if the question you labeled it with was "Where did I put my glasses".
 Instead, query "where glasses" and you'll find the note instantly.

-Running `qq` at the command line with no arguments will list all of the questions and their answers in your archive.
+Running `qq -l` at the command line with no arguments will list all of the questions and their answers in your archive.
 This can be handy for using with `grep` to parse out pieces of questions and/or answers that you couldn't find otherwise.

 ### Additional meta ###